Compare Tree Removal Estimates Now

 How much do you tip tree services?

-However, sometimes using this formula can get too expensive especially if you have a lot of trees or if you are using a high-end trimming service. if the amount that you are paying is too small, diving 10% of the cost among several workers can also be a little bit ridiculous.
+However, sometimes using this formula can get too expensive especially if you have a lot of trees or if you are using a high-end trimming service.
+If the amount that you are paying is too small, dividing 10% of the cost among several workers can also be a little bit ridiculous.
 In such cases, giving each worker an extra $5 – $15 will suffice.

 Do I tip the owner or the workers?